jameskimmel/network-stuff/CG-NAT.md

 The public IPv4 is 215.84.156.8 and the local IP of your router probablly is 192.168.1.1.
 Your router has a built in DHCP server, that serves IPs to your PC, Playstation and NAS.
 In your example this is 192.168.1.2, 192.168.1.3, 192.168.1.4.
 But these IPs are only internal!
-If any of these devices connect to the internet, from the outside they all come with the IPv4 215.84.156.8,
+If any of these devices connect to the internet, from the outside they all have the IP IPv4 215.84.156.8.
 No matter if you play a game on PSN or go on reddit on your PC.

 ![image](https://github.com/jameskimmel/network-stuff/assets/17176225/62b3c6d6-e402-48e3-8363-f4f65afc53bb)